 Why Do Hotels Use Third-Party Booking Sites like Booking.com?

 Hotels use high trafficked sites to fill in their rooms.
-Even if a guest is only paying half the rack-rate, that’s going to make more money than an empty room!
-Hotels offer those rooms to hotel websites so that the price discounts don’t reflect directly on the hotel itself.
+Even if a guest is only paying half the rack rate, that’s going to make more money than an empty room!
+Hotels offer those rooms on hotel websites so that the price discounts don’t reflect directly on the hotel itself.

 Boutique hotels, small guesthouses, cheap hotels, etc. will use third-party hotel booking sites simply for the exposure too.

-Final Thoughts on the Best Hotel Booking Sites
+Final Thoughts on the Best Accommodation Booking Sites

-Ultimately, Booking.com and Hostelworld are my go-to hotel booking websites for traveling, but never get too attached to one site!
-Airbnb is also incredible, especially in the United States and large cities.
+But ultimately, Booking.com and Hostelworld are my go-to hotel booking websites for traveling.
+Just never get too attached to one site.
+Find your own balance, and find the best deals.